 You can create VMs from an image in any resource group within your subscription.
 To create a VM in a different resource group than the image, specify the full resource ID to your image.
 Use az image list to view a list of images.
 The output is similar to the following example.

 The following example uses az vm create to create a VM in a resource group other than the source image, by specifying the image resource ID.

 az vm create \ --resource-group myOtherResourceGroup \ --name myOtherVMDeployed \ --image "/subscriptions/guid/resourceGroups/MYRESOURCEGROUP/providers/Microsoft.Compute/images/myImage" \ --admin-username azureuser \ --ssh-key-value ~/.ssh/id_rsa.pub

 Step 4: Verify the deployment

-Now SSH to the virtual machine you created to verify the deployment and start using the new VM.
-To connect via SSH, find the IP address or FQDN of your VM with az vm show:
+SSH into the virtual machine you created to verify the deployment and start using the new VM.
+To connect via SSH, find the IP address or FQDN of your VM with az vm show.

 az vm show \ --resource-group myResourceGroup \ --name myVMDeployed \ --show-details